KaranTulsani/Travel-Website/README.md

 Places to Visit: View trending destinations and popular attractions.

-Estimated Cost Calculation: Calculate travel expenses for flights, hotels, and food.

 Custom Itinerary: Build and save your daily travel plans.

 Social Media Integration: Share your travel itinerary with friends.

-Technologies Used:
+# Technologies Used:

+Frontend:
-Frontend: HTML, CSS, JavaScript
+HTML, CSS, JavaScript

 Backend: (To be integrated, such as Node.js, Python, or Firebase)

 APIs Used: (To be integrated, such as Amadeus API for flights, hotel booking APIs, or Google Maps API)

-Installation

-Future Enhancements:
+# Future Enhancements:

 Integration with real-time flight and hotel booking APIs.